Enrollment

 Siblings

-Siblings of current Escondido SI students who will still be Escondido students at the time the incoming kindergarten student begins school have first priority.
+Siblings of current Escondido Spanish Immersion students who will still be Escondido students at the time the incoming kindergarten student begins school have first priority.
 They will have a space in the program, as long as they follow all registration and choice program application requirements (including registration at the district by the deadline).
 Spanish-speaking siblings are assessed to determine their oral language proficiency.
 Based on the results of the assessment, they are placed into one of the three program categories for the lottery.